7 effective ways to motivate your team

 Author: Carina Czisch

 Motivate your team by cheering them on!
-Because motivation is important for the job satisfaction of the employees.
+Because motivation is important for the position satisfaction of the employees.
 And that has a measurable impact on the company’s success.
 It’s no secret that more and more people are working from home.
 This also has many advantages, time spent commuting to work is eliminated, communication with colleagues becomes more controlled and you can improve your work-life balance.

-Motivating employees is the job of the team leader.
+Motivating employees is the position of the team leader.
 This person must learn what works for each team and what doesn’t.
 Frequent absences and high turnover are the consequences of low employee motivation.
 But how do you ensure more motivation?

 To help you motivate your remote team and your “office team”, we have summarized a few effective ways:

 This way is quick and costs you nothing.
 Praising the employees is still a strong motivation for the individual team members.
 If you praise your team, you can appreciate their performance and thus increase their motivation.
 If they do this in the presence of other employees, it motivates them even more, because they then want to be the next one to be praised.
 This could take place in regular team meetings, then everyone can start thinking about who deserves special praise.

 Another idea is to have a list on which everyone can write praise for everyone, both colleagues and the boss.
 Only positive comments are allowed.
 Every praise counts!